-Bachelor of Science Completion Program in Montessori Education (BSEd)
+Bachelor of Science Completion Program in Montessori Education (BS - Montessori Education) Program Description and Purpose

 Sarasota University's Bachelor of Science Completion Program in Montessori Education provides a solid foundation for educators in all classroom settings.
 This undergraduate degree provides both a theoretical and conceptual understanding of Montessori education and sets a foundation for teaching success in educational settings around the world.
-This program does not lead to a Montessori credential or state licensure.
+This program does not lead to a Montessori credential or state teacher licensure.